OpenBuildings/jam/guide/jam/validations.md

 // Will return FALSE
 echo $post->set('title', NULL)->check();

-// Will rise a Jam_Validation_Exception with access to the errors and validation object
+// Will rise a Jam_Exception_Validation with access to the model
 $post->set('title', NULL)->check_insist();

 ?>